 The most common failure point is treating content production as an individual creative act.
 High-output executives treat it as a process.
 They build editorial calendars that map content to themes, create batching sessions where they capture multiple pieces of raw material in a single sitting, and establish lightweight review workflows that maintain quality without creating bottlenecks.

-The Phantom IQ model distills this to roughly 45 minutes of direct executive time per week—enough to capture authentic perspective without becoming a second job.
+Done well, this distills down to a modest, recurring block of direct executive time each weekβenough to capture authentic perspective without becoming a second job.

 Framework: The Four-Layer Content OS